This is the first post in our two part series about our anniversary vacation. (View the second day here)

 Because our stay was very short and there was so much to see, I wanted to make sure we didn’t just do all the tourist stuff but saw places and events that would create memories in our hearts.
 I also went on Groupon to look for local deals in Savannah.
 There happened to be a Groupon for this Amazing-Race-themed cellphone game called Crazy Dash, we thought it would be fun to play and explore the city before our check-in time.
 It’s sort of like a scavenger hunt for locations in a city.
 It’s only supposed to take an hour or so to finish, but we tended to meander a bit, taking photos and walking in and out of shops, this way got our most touristy stuff done in a novel, gamified way.

 The Bonaventure Cemetery is famous for its beautiful statues, long rows of monuments, and spooky moss covered trees.
-Of course it wasn’t very spooky in the afternoon sun.
-I was really looking forward to the cemetery after seeing pictures on Pinterest, but I must admit that it felt weird using the site as a photography backdrop. so we were careful to tread lightly.
+Of course it wasn’t very spooky in the afternoon sun, but Jake still tried to use lighting tricks to make the statues look a little more foreboding.
+I was really looking forward to the cemetery after seeing pictures on Pinterest, but I must admit that it felt weird using the site as a photography backdrop.
+I didn’t like the thought of some future photographer posing their model over my own grave, so we were careful to tread lightly.
 Bonaventure closes at five pm, and by quarter of we were getting pretty hungry and we knew that we had a home cooked meal waiting for us, even though we were away from home.